Vyacheslav Kotyonochkin: Career

 During the late perestroika years the Soviet government cut financing and he wasn't able to make anything else up until 1993 when he co-directed two new episodes of Well, Just You Wait! along with Vladimir Tarasov.
 Full of product placement and modern-day references, they left the fans disappointed.
 In 1999 he published a book of memoirs.

 Vyacheslav Kotyonochkin died on 20 November, 2000 in a Moscow hospital after several years of illness: he suffered from diabetes which led to a gangrene and a stroke.
 He was buried in the family tomb at the Vagankovo Cemetery.

-On February, 2014 an all-Russian poll was conducted by the Public Opinion Foundation.
+In February 2014 an all-Russian poll was conducted by the Public Opinion Foundation.
 People were asked to name their favourite animated film or series.
 Well, Just You Wait! won by a wide margin.